Soham-ChemE/CathodeAI-Battery-Materials-Screener/README.md

 | LiFePO₄ (LFP) | ✅ Grid storage | Tesla standard range |
 | LiNiO₂ | ✅ Novel prediction | Cobalt-free research target |

+> 📂 Interactive 3D visualization and dashboard available as HTML files in the repository — download and open in browser for full interactivity.

 ---

 ## Contact